Work and study in Japan under JPEPA (Caregiver and Nurse)

 - Candidates are in-housed in a training center that looks like a hotel with training facilities.
-Everyone get to have their own room with private bathroom and a tub.
+Everyone gets to have their own room with bathroom and a tub.
 Meals are provided three times a day in a buffet style.
 And bonus is the ALLOWANCE given every month.

 - The training center also have karaoke rooms, party rooms and gym.
 Everything, everywhere during the training is convenient.

 - During the study in Japan, it will be a combination of the language used daily and medical terms.
 Students are engaged to a conversation with Japanese volunteers.